IntelPython/sdc/README.rst

     ./miniconda.sh -b
     export PATH=$HOME/miniconda3/bin:$PATH

+Intel SDC uses Numba ``ef119bcd1733ff49d71bdf2da8a66e91bb704f83`` commit from master branch as Numba package for build and run.
+That is why it is required to build specified Numba first.
+Build steps are described below.

 It is possible to build Intel SDC via conda-build or setuptools.
 Follow one of the cases below to install Intel SDC and its dependencies on Linux.